In the Beginning

-BaSE is a non-profit Guaranteed Fair Trade organisation of Bangladesh set up to co-ordinate and promote the handicraft products of various female manufacturing groups out of the main stream, especially those working in the South-West.
+The BaSE is a non-profit Guaranteed Fair Trade organization of Bangladesh set up to co-ordinate and promote the handicraft products of various female manufacturing groups out of the mainstream, especially those working in the South-West.
 Since 1999 BaSE is a member of WFTO (World Fair Trade Organization)

-United in BaSE, these groups produce various types of handmade items, such as Palmleaf Basketry, Jute Macramé, Nakshi Embroidery, Women’s Clothing and Accessories.
-A total of over 10,000 producers (99% are women) organised in 17 producer groups and having over 3,000 products, BaSE producer groups have excellent capacities & skills to prepare custom-made products also according to buyer/partner requirements.
+United in BaSE, these groups produce various types of handmade items, such as Date Palmleaf Basketry, Jute Macramé, Nakshi Embroidery, Women’s Clothing, and Accessories.

-We envision economically self-sufficient, socially recognised, culturally empowered and morally-aware, dignified women in Bangladesh.
+We envision economically self-sufficient, socially recognized, culturally empowered, and morally-aware, dignified women in Bangladesh.

 Value & Ethical Guidelines.

-Without discrimination for gender, colour, caste and creed, the organisation is completely charitable, beneficial, educational, non-political, non-communal and non-profitable.
-It intends to be a non-discriminating organisation with no regard to nation, colour, creed and gender.
+Without discrimination for gender, color, caste, and creed, the organization is completely charitable, beneficial, educational, non-political, non-communal, and non-profitable.
+It intends to be a non-discriminating organization with no regard to nation, color, creed, and gender.

 Current Social Objectives.